shahed32156/FinTech-API-testing-using-jmeter/README.md

 ### 💼 Project Title

-FinTech API Testing With Swagger Documents.
+FinTech API Testing With Swagger Documents using Postman.

 ### 📝 Project Description

 A simple Node.js-based FinTech API for user account management including deposit, withdraw, transfer, and viewing transactions.
-The main theme of this project is to verify that the API responses, performance and identify the failure for the HTTP request methods GET and POST.
+The main theme of this project is to verify that the API responses, performance and identify the failure for the HTTP request methods GET and POST using Postman.

 ### 🚀 Features of API